Skip to main content

 Remember, you must file an appeal within 60 days of the date of the written notice.

-Continue your TANF payments during an appeal
+Continue receiving your TANF payments during an appeal

 • Appeal within 10 days of the date of the notice of change; or